MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

   az --% version --query \"azure-cli\"
   ```

-### Use hyphen characters in arguments
+## Use hyphen characters in parameters

-If an argument's value begins with a hyphen, Azure CLI tries to parse it as an argument name.
-To parse it as value, use `=` to concatenate the argument name and value: `--password="-VerySecret"`.
+If a parameter's value begins with a hyphen, Azure CLI tries to parse it as a parameter name.
+To parse it as value, use `=` to concatenate the parameter name and value: `--password="-VerySecret"`.

 ## Asynchronous operations

 Operations in Azure can take a noticeable amount of time.
-For instance, configuring a virtual machine at a datacenter somewhere in the world isn't instantaneous.
+For instance, configuring a virtual machine at a datacenter isn't instantaneous.
 Azure CLI waits until the command has finished to accept other commands.

-Many commands offer a `--no-wait` parameter, which allows other commands to run.
-The following example removes a resource group:
+Many commands therefore offer a `--no-wait` parameter as shown here:

 ```azurecli
 az group delete --name MyResourceGroup --no-wait